Example questions

 1. Please download the datasets.RData workspace file from the exam cover page and open it in RStudio.
 Please answer the following questions using the objects in this R workspace.

 1. Please use the dataset stored in data1.
-Using dplyr, reshape this dataset from wide to long.
+Using dplyr, reshape this dataset from wide to long, and store it in a new object, called q1.
 Paste the code snippet with the solution below.

 2. Please use the dataset stored in data2.
 Using dplyr, please create an aggregated dataset, taking an average of variable1 and variable2 for all users in the data (i.e., you obtain a dataset with the number of rows equal to the number of users in the data).